Zeptogram/ImageCompression/README.md

 - `functions.py` which collects all the functions we used as if it were a library for our project
 - `main.py` executable of the related sub-project

+Download the documentation for detailed info about the whole project (only in Italian).

 ## Authors